AbrehamT/lab7/README.md

 ## VII.
 Deliverables

 - **Deliverable 1**: Submit the map files (waffle.pgm and waffle.yaml) that you've made using `slam_toolbox`.
 - **Deliverable 2**: Commit your pure pursuit package to GitHub.
 Your commited code should run smoothly in simulation.
+Students will be required to utilize a launch file to launch their nodes for mapping and waypoint generation.

+Share your git repository with your TA set as a collaborator.
+The TA will pull your repository to the car.
+Maps will be provided for physical tracks through canvas.
+Students will recieve *'.pgm'* and *'.yaml'* files to add waypoints to.

 ## VIII: Grading Rubric